Welcome, darling!

 There are losses that dismantle an entire life.

 When my husband died, I felt completely lost and alone.
+I felt like an anchor-less boat adrift at sea.

 No one grasped the depth of my devastation.
 Yes, they saw the obvious loss.
 That he was gone.
-But what they didn’t see was that my entire life as I knew it was gone too.
+But what they didn’t see was that my entire life as I knew it, was gone too.

 I ached for someone to show up and say, “Here I am, darling!”

-I’m here to help you navigate and make sense of your loss.
+Let me help you navigate and make sense of your loss.
 I know the person who you want to lean on is now gone.
 Lean on me for a while.

 We can begin to discover glints of light in the darkness, without needing to know where they’ll lead just yet.

-But also,
+But also, there is no rush.

-This is a space for those living with grief — whether from the loss of a partner, a family member or friend, or a life once imagined.
+This is a compassionate space for those living with grief — whether from the loss of a partner, a family member or friend, or a life once imagined.

 ⇩